gurkirt/realtime-action-detection/README.md

 # Real-time online Action Detection: ROAD
-An implementation of our work ([Online Real time Multiple Spatiotemporal Action Localisation and Prediction](https://arxiv.org/pdf/1611.08563.pdf) published in ICCV 2017.
+An implementation of our work ([Online Real-time Multiple Spatiotemporal Action Localisation and Prediction](https://arxiv.org/pdf/1611.08563.pdf) published in ICCV 2017.

-Originaly, we used [Caffe](https://github.com/weiliu89/caffe/tree/ssd) implmentation of [SSD-V2](https://arxiv.org/abs/1512.02325) for publication.
+Originally, we used [Caffe](https://github.com/weiliu89/caffe/tree/ssd) implementation of [SSD-V2](https://arxiv.org/abs/1512.02325) for publication.
 I have forked the version of [SSD-CAFFE](https://github.com/gurkirt/caffe/tree/ssd) which I used to generate results for paper, you try that if you want to use caffe.
 You can use that repo if like caffe other I would recommend using this version.
-This implementations still is bit off from original work.
+This implementation is bit off from original work.
 It works slightly, better on lower IoU and higher IoU and vice-versa.
 Tube generation part in original implementations as same as this.
-I found that this implemenation of SSD is slight worse @ IoU greater or equal to 0.5 in context of UCF24 dataset.
+I found that this implementation of SSD is slight worse @ IoU greater or equal to 0.5 in context of the UCF24 dataset.

-I decided to release the code with [PyTorch](http://pytorch.org/) implementation of SSD, because, it would be easier to reuse than caffe version (where installation itself could be an big issue).
+I decided to release the code with [PyTorch](http://pytorch.org/) implementation of SSD, because it would be easier to reuse than caffe version (where installation itself could be a big issue).
 We build on Pytorch [implementation](https://github.com/amdegroot/ssd.pytorch) of SSD by Max deGroot, Ellis Brown.
-We made few changes like (different lr for bias and weights during optimisation) and simplified some parts to accommodate ucf24 dataset.
+We made few changes like (different learning rate for bias and weights during optimization) and simplified some parts to accommodate ucf24 dataset.

 ### Table of Contents
 - <a href='#installation'>Installation</a>